History Of Good Friday

 So much evil was squeezed into "one-hell-packed-day."
 Yet God draws so much good from it.

-The History of Good Friday - Truly a Blessing
+Yet the History of Good Friday is Truly a Blessing

 Yes, God has turned the greatest evil into the greatest good.